 How to Make a Healthy Starbucks Matcha Green Tea Latte

-How Do I Make a Green Tea Matcha Latte?
+What Do I Need to Make a Green Tea Matcha Latte?

 - 1 tbsp pure matcha green tea powder, or more to taste